6 of Quebec's Most Active and Promising Vocational Sectors

 But looking after its residents' physical health isn't all that the province is focused on.
 It also pays special attention to ensuring that people with mental health issues, developmental disorders, and addictions have access to the care they need.

 And here's another thing that makes Quebec such a compelling place to work for health and social care professionals: The success of closely related industries that are consistently coming up with exciting new breakthroughs.
-More than 400 companies are involved in developing advancements in areas like biotechnology and pharmaceuticals.***
+Investissement Quebec says that more than 450 companies are involved in developing advancements in areas like biotechnology and pharmaceuticals.

 3. Skilled Service Trades

 This is an especially large segment of Quebec's economy.
-Tradesmen and women in service-producing occupations account for 3,260,000 of the province's workers.**** Automotive mechanics, chefs, and beauty professionals are just a few examples.
+Tradesmen and women in service-producing occupations account for millions of the province's workers.
+Automotive mechanics, chefs, and beauty professionals are just a few examples.

 For people in the automotive service trade, Quebec is a particularly interesting place to work because of the large ground transportation industry.
-About 650 companies related to the development and manufacturing of different types of vehicles call the province home.
-They employ more than 31,000 people and specialize in everything from specialty and recreational cars and trucks to electric buses and innovative commercial vehicles.
-Some even design advanced systems for rail transit.***
+According to Investissement Quebec, about 620 companies related to the industry call the province home.
+They employ more than 32,000 people and specialize in everything from specialty and recreational cars and trucks to electric buses and innovative commercial vehicles.
+Some even design advanced systems for rail transit.

 Quebec has attracted several major players in the high-tech industry.
-In fact, the information and communications technology sectors collectively employ more than 176,000 people within the province.
+In fact, the information and communications technology sectors collectively employ about 210,000 people within the province, according to Investissement Quebec.
 And they generate billions of dollars in revenues.
-For example, the region's software developers alone account for more than $1.7 billion.***

 5. Business and Legal Services

 With so much diverse economic activity within the province, the need for financial, legal, and other support professionals always remains strong.
-As a matter of fact, over 215,000 Quebecers work in the finance, insurance, leasing, and real estate industries.**** And numerous other sectors rely on a vast variety of professional services like design, administrative management, and paralegal assistance.
+As a matter of fact, over 251,000 Quebecers work in the finance, insurance, leasing, and real estate industries, according to Statistics Canada.
+And numerous other sectors rely on a vast variety of professional services like design, administrative management, and paralegal assistance.

 This is easily one of the most fascinating employment sectors in Quebec.
 The Canadian Space Agency's headquarters is located within the province.
 And the city of Montreal is considered one of the world's top three hubs for aeronautics.
 Major companies like Bombardier and Pratt & Whitney produce and export private and commercial aircraft.
-Together with a range of other leading companies, they generated over $13.8 billion in sales in 2014.
-They are involved in everything from plane and helicopter manufacturing to engine design to flight simulation training.***
+Together with a range of other leading companies, they generated over $14.4 billion in sales in 2017, says Investissement Quebec.
+They are involved in everything from plane and helicopter manufacturing to engine design to flight simulation training.